Leoxd19/portfolio-website/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the MIT License.

----

-Built and maintained by [Leo Gardberg](https://github.com/Leoxd19)
+Built and maintained by Leo Gardberg